Why you should consider a Small Cap dividend portfolio

 Things do change.
 Circumstances change for all companies.
 Under the Radar Report’s team of analysts monitor what’s going on at the operational level and what’s going on at the price level.

-Let us worry about when to BUY, SELL or HOLD, because these are not set and forget investments.
+Let us worry about when to Buy, Hold and Sell, because these are not set and forget investments.

 To get you started, one example of a stock we have covered for a long time is the shade cloth manufacturer Gale Pacific (GAP).
 This has a solid but cyclical business and sells to major markets in North America and Asia.
 It has a strong balance sheet and pays consistent dividends.